LannonTheCannon/springboard_backup/READ_ME.txt

 2. The Case Study - Gradient Boosting is found in Chapter 14_Supervised_Learning inside 14.5_Ensemble_Methods_Gradient_Boosting.

+3. The Case Study - Calculating Distances is found in chapter 15_Unsupervised_Learning inside 15.2_Euclidean_and_Manhattan_Distances

 Have a great day!

 Kind Regards,